vichugolimah/Studies/analysis.md

 7. Created rolling time-window features to simulate what could be known at authorization time.
 8. Tested simple fraud-control rules and measured flagged volume, precision, chargeback recall, and chargeback amount captured.
 9. Translated the strongest findings into actions, recommendations, and an anti-fraud solution design.
+10. Loaded ALL insights in a [PBI Dashboard](case.pbix) with All Measures and refinement needed to get to this Result.
+11. Most of the Calculations are using Measures ( Measures Table) .
+Few calculated columns were required to get to the Result and make All visuals responsive with the Filters Available ( Date Range and Amount Range)